scalacenter/sbt-dependency-submission/README.md

 # sbt-dependency-graph-action

-A Github action to submit the dependency graphs of an [sbt](https://www.scala-sbt.org/) build to the Github Dependency Graph API.
+A Github action to submit the dependency graphs of an [sbt](https://www.scala-sbt.org/) build to the Github Dependency submission API.

-After the Github Action workflow has been successfully run, the graph of the sbt build is visible in the [Dependency Graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exploring-the-dependencies-of-a-repository) page of the Insights tab.
+After the workflow has been successfully run, the graph of the sbt build is visible in the [Dependency Graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exploring-the-dependencies-of-a-repository) page of the Insights tab.

-Enable [Dependabot](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-is-dependabot) in your project settings to receive alerts for vulnerabilities that affec your sbt project.
+Enable [Dependabot](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-is-dependabot) in your project settings to receive alerts for vulnerabilities that affect your sbt project.

 ## Support